Cimpress-MCP/vagrant-orchestrate/README.md

 ```

 You'll need to edit your Vagrantfile and replace some variables, such as ssh username and
 private key, and the path to the script to run.
+Alternatively, you can pass them on the command
+line with `--ssh-username` and `--ssh-private-key-path`.
 The first line of the file defines an array of
 managed servers that the `push` command will operate on.

 ```ruby